Kobe16/cse15l-lab-reports/LabReport2/LabReport2.md

 Here, the string that is added to the main string is `"Water"`

 In `StringServer.java`, the `handleRequest` method is called.
-This method has one argument: URI url.
+This method has one argument: `URI url`.
 This represents the URL that has just be inputted.

 Within the `Handler` class, the `mainString` string has also been initialized with an empty string.
 Inside the `handleRequest` method, we first check if the URL's path matches `"/add-message"`.
 If so, we create the String array parameters, which has two elements: the key and value of the query (these are obtained through the `getQuery().split("=")` method call, which splits the query by `=` and returns the values as elements of an array).
 We then check if the key of the query matches `"s"`.
 If so, we then concatenate the query value to `mainString`.
 The string `"404 Not Found"` is only used when the given path or query key does not match `"/add-message"` and `"s"` respectively.